Nebraska Residency Requirements

 - Complete and submit an Application for Residency Classification.

-- Residency questions should be sent to to appropriate office:
+- Residency questions should be sent to the appropriate office: